 The bowel preparation can upset your diabetes temporarily.
 A nurse will contact you with advice on how to manage your diabetes whilst you are fasting.
-If you have not been contacted, please contact us on the telephone numbers on page 6 of this leaflet under Contact us and ask to speak to the pre-admission nurses.
-Alternatively, you may wish to speak to your diabetic nurse for advice.
+If you have not been contacted, please

 FASTING AND CITRAFLEET INSTRUCTIONS

 It is very important you follow the instructions below which are necessary to clear your bowel of stool and to enable the procedure to be successful.